NicoIIT/esphome-ble_adv_proxy/README.md

 Contrarily to the existing bluetooth_proxy component, this component is handling Raw Advertising exchanges in both directions which is mandatory in order to control devices using BLE Advertising.

+## Compatibility
+The compatibility of `ha-ble-adv` and `ble_adv_proxy` is ensured if using latest version of both components.
+Moreover the components are backward compatible for one month: any version of `ha-ble-adv` is compatible with a build of `ble_adv_proxy` done up to one month before or after the release of the version.

+=> Before opening an issue occuring on a rebuild of an ESP32 including this component, please ensure you have the latest version of `ha-ble-adv` installed in your Home Assistant instance.

+## Install
 The easiest solution to build an ESPHome based binary including this component is to add this feature to an existing [standard Bluetooth ESPHome Proxy](https://esphome.io/components/bluetooth_proxy.html):
 1. Create your standard Bluetooth ESPHome proxy following the standard guide, and have it available in HA. **No help will be provided on this part, you can find tons of help and tutorials on the net**
 2. Add this to the yaml config: